itsrobel/sync/README.md

         better, to track what files, they don't have based on when they lasted connected via timestamps

+- [ ] make a rpc call on the web app that reads the latest list of files

 ### Bonus

 - [ ] The file_versions need to be diffs in a order that can than